CipherWraithSec/LLM_Knowledge_Extractor/README.md

 # 🧠 LLM Knowledge Extractor

 An intelligent text analysis platform that extracts meaningful insights from text using Large Language Models (LLMs).
-The system analyzes text for topics, sentiment, keywords, and provides confidence scores based on token probabilities.
+The system analyzes text for topics, sentiment, keywords, and provides a summary as well as confidence scores based on token probabilities.

 ## 🏗️ Architecture

 This is a full-stack application built with:

 - **Backend**: FastAPI server with Python ([`apps/server/`](./apps/server/README.md))
 - **Frontend**: Next.js React application ([`apps/client/`](./apps/client/README.md))
 - **Database**: PostgreSQL with Prisma ORM
 - **AI/ML**: OpenAI GPT integration with mock mode for development
 - **Infrastructure**: Docker & Docker Compose